wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    When the Git client runs, it <strong>retrieves the private key in the id_rsa</strong> file to encrypt what it sends.
 The GitHub or GitLab cloud service decrypts using the public key.

-1. When this script runs, it uses the built-in command "cat" to retrieve the contents of the public key for later use by the GitHubAPI:
+1. When this script runs, one can optionally use the built-in command "cat" to retrieve the contents of the public key for later use by the GitHubAPI:

    <pre>export RSA_PUBLIC_KEY=$(cat ~/.ssh/id_rsa.pub)</pre>

-2. List the files in folder .ssh to confirm it's there:
+2. Alternately, list the files in folder .ssh to confirm the file size:

    <pre><strong>ls -a ~/.ssh
    </strong></pre>